ClandestNetwork/ClandestNode/USER-INTERFACE-INTERFACE.md

 they'll be ordered under that opcode with the request first and the response later.
 The `opcode` and `contextId` fields are not included in the message layouts, but they must be provided by the UI and will be specified by the Daemon or Node.

+The various errors that can result from each request are not specifically mentioned unless they indicate a condition the UI can correct.

 #### `financials`
 ##### Direction: Request